godfollower/docker-dosbox-alpine/README.md

 ## Introduction

-This project is Dosbox-X in an Alpine Linux container, complete with sound support.
+This project is Dosbox-X in a Debian Linux container, complete with sound support.
 It was largely inspired by https://github.com/h6w/dosbox-docker and includes a handful of improvements over that project:

 - Multi-Stage Build (retain only what is necessary in final image)
-- Use Alpine 3 (rather than Edge)
+- Uses Debian 12 (Bookworm)
 - Use native alsa packages, instead of building them
-- Updated version of dosbox-x (which is obtained directly through GitHub)
+- Up to date version of dosbox-x (which is obtained directly through GitHub)
 - After build, run as non-root user
 - Provide canned dosbox-x.conf, to mount C and A drives (see below)